YottaDB/YDBDoc/ProgGuide/ioproc.rst

 [NO]WRAP Applies to: TRM SD NULL FIFO PIPE SOC

 Enables or disables automatic record termination.
-When the current record size ($X) reaches the maximum WIDTH and the device has WRAP enabled, YottaDB/GT.M starts a new record, as if the routine had issued a WRITE !
+When the current record size ($X) reaches the maximum WIDTH and the device has WRAP enabled, YottaDB starts a new record, as if the routine had issued a WRITE !
 Command.
 When reading, WRAP only determines whether $X remains within the range of zero to WIDTH.

 Note that WRAP is enabled by default for SD, NULL, FIFO, PIPE and SOCKET.
 For TRM, WRAP is enabled by default if the terminfo variable auto_right_margin (capname "am") is set.

-NOWRAP causes YottaDB/GT.M to require a WRITE ! to terminate the record.
+NOWRAP causes YottaDB to require a WRITE ! to terminate the record.
 NOWRAP allows $X to become greater than the device WIDTH for terminals and null devices.

 The combination of STREAM and NOWRAP on disk files allows you to write data of arbitrary length without truncation.
 Without the STREAM option, the WRAP option determines the action taken when the record length exceeds the device WIDTH.
-NOWRAP causes YottaDB/GT.M to truncate the record, while WRAP causes YottaDB/GT.M to insert a format control character except for FIXED format.
+NOWRAP causes YottaDB to truncate the record, while WRAP causes YottaDB to insert a format control character except for FIXED format.

 NOTE: FIFO, SD and SOCKET devices opened as $PRINCIPAL (at process start-up) default to NOWRAP and for SD and FIFO devices, STREAM.